mleoking/PhET/trunk/web/website/README.txt

   - ???
 What are these files for?
   - **owned by JO, ask him
 sims/sim-template/
-  - ???
-What is this for?
-  - **owned by SR, ask him
-sims/test-flash-project/
-sims/test-project/
+  - A dummy java sim that is used for testing deployment procedures. sims/test-flash-project/ sims/test-project/
   - Test projects for Flash and Java, respectively.
 These are not